Permanent scarring symptoms after caesarean section

 What can you do about scar pain years after a caesarean section?

-It's never too late to take good care of your scar.
+• It's never too late to take good care of your scar.
 Silicone therapy also helps with old scars.

-In addition, loose-fitting clothing, sufficient rest in case of pain, and massaging your scar daily help.
+• In addition, loose-fitting clothing, sufficient rest in case of pain, and massaging your scar daily help.

-The abdomen hangs over the cesarean section scar
+The Abdomen hangs over the C-section Scar

 Your belly has to endure a lot after a caesarean section.
 During your pregnancy, the skin of your belly stretches considerably.
 This will result in a swollen belly after your caesarean section.
 The muscles also become weaker underneath.
 Unfortunately, your skin does not immediately bounce back to normal after giving birth.
 If only it were so.
 As a result, many women have looser abdominal skin after giving birth.